The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Obj.md

-> [!NOTE]
-            When an object is destroyed, its id may be reused for other objects.

 ### ### Return the integer object handle for given object

 _This function returns a unique identifier for the object.
 The object id is unique for the lifetime of the object.